erikandersson96/portfolio-project-four/TESTING.md

 - I have made sure that only the `author` of the recipe can `edit or delete` the specific recipe.

+1. As a **user** I would like to make recipes my favorite.

+- I have created a `My favorites` page where logged in users can add their favorite recipes.

 Here is my user story testing for this project as a **admin**:

 1. As a **admin** I need to be able to see the entire list of recipes that has been added.